Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 ~ Has few Packages options, I've got the Complete Kitchen package (unfortunately this package specials is not available)

-o	1 x Dish Washing Liquid 5L
+1 x Dish Washing Liquid 5L

-o	1 x Multi-Purpose Cleaner 5L
+1 x Multi-Purpose Cleaner 5L

-o	1 x The Honest Eco Dish Washing Liquid bottle
+1 x The Honest Eco Dish Washing Liquid bottle

-o	1 x The Honest Eco All Purpose bottle
+1 x The Honest Eco All Purpose bottle

 \*Handwash wasn’t included in this package which I had to buy it separately